hawkmoon910/simple-db-huxu/README.md

 ### 1.1.
 Implementation hints

 We suggest exercises along this document to guide your implementation, but you may find that a different order makes more sense for you.
 As before, we will grade your assignment by looking at your code and verifying that you have passed the test for the ant targets `test` and `systemtest`.
-See Section 3.4 for a complete discussion of grading and the tests you will need to pass.
+(See the top of the document for exceptions for spring 2025.)

 Here's a rough outline of one way you might proceed with this lab.
 More details on these steps are given in Section 2 below.